 Native to a very warm climate, this plant won’t thrive without it.
 Once the temperature dips below 50 degrees Fahrenheit, it’s too cold for it to survive.
 This is partially why it’s such a popular houseplant.

-Outdoors, full sun is fine in warmer climates, but it does like a little partial shade during hot weather.
+Planted outdoors, full sun is fine in warmer climates, but it does like a little partial shade during hot weather.
 Providing afternoon shade gives the plant a little break from scorching heat.

 Flaming katy should be brought indoors in the fall.
 Once temperatures consistently drop below 50 degrees, it needs to be kept warm.
 You may be able to extend its outdoor time by providing a cold frame to keep it warm.
+In its native zones, it’s succulent perennial.

 Those succulent leaves provide more than just good looks.
 Thick leaves like this can store a lot of water for a plant.
 Keep an eye on your plant’s leaves.
 If they look withered or saggy, you’re likely underwatering.
 If they seem firm and full, your plant’s fine.